Faculty and Staff of Student Affairs

 An Associate Professor of Medical Education and Medicine, Dr. Gliatto oversees the Office for Student Affairs.
 Dr. Gliatto is board certified in Internal Medicine, as well as in Hospice and Palliative Medicine.
 He serves patients through the Mount Sinai Visiting Doctors Program, the nation's largest academic home-based primary care program.
 He has been involved on a national level in several educational initiatives through the Clerkship Directors of Internal Medicine, a division of the Academic Alliance of Internal Medicine.
 He is the recipient of numerous awards for teaching and humanism.

-Senior Director, Curricular and Student Affairs
+Assistant Dean, Curricular and Student Affairs

 Ms. Anand oversees the operations of Student Affairs and Curricular Affairs (Clinical and Year 1 and Year 2 Teams).
 Ms. Anand ensures that shared initiatives, processes, and projects across the divisions of Curricular Affairs and Student Affairs run smoothly and efficiently.
 She also spearheads the curriculum for: Learning Resources, Career Planning Services, Leadership Development, and other professional skills for physicians such as communication skills.
 A graduate of Trinity College in Connecticut, she joined the Icahn School of Medicine at Mount Sinai after working at Oliver Wyman Leadership Development for seven years.
 In that role,, she assisted with program development and the design of educational programs for executives globally.